couchbaselabs/docs-ng/using_docs_ng.markdown

 - To edit content, branch this repo make your changes to existing files:
     [Github Repo for docs-ng](https://github.com/couchbaselabs/docs-ng)

+- Then `git checkout stage` to work on the staging server-only content
+- To check the branch you are on use `git branch`
+- Commit your changes, `git add` and `git commit`
+- Push change to staging repo: `git push`
 - When you are ready, send a pull request so your changes can be merged and published

+- Tech Pubs will elevate any content from the stage repo to the master repo, resolving any merge conflicts if needed:

+        git checkout stage
+        git pull #make sure stage repo up to date git checkout master
+        git pull #make sure mater repo up to date git merge stage #to merge staged changes to master branch git push #to push to master

 ##New Guides and New Major Versions